Skip to content

 The designer of these fast cats is Darren Newton – “Daz” to his mates, hence the name of the range : Dazcat.
 They are based in Millbrook, Cornwall.

-These boats were deigned to take the rough weather that you´ll often experience sailing around these parts- she´s a comfortable ride in big waves thanks to dart shaped keels, boards and big rudder.
-She rides the toughs and crests well, and if you like a surf, you´ll see plenty of it on this boat.
-In the right condition, the 1495 will power up to 20 knots and the steering is very direct thanks to position of the twin helms which sit just behind the bulkhead next to the side decks.
-The sheet winches are tucked in close beside both helms with the traveler winches just behind, so it´s easy to spill the wind out of the sails – an important factor for her powerful sail plan.
-She´s been designed for short-handed sailing.
+In the right conditions, the 1495 will power up to 20 knots and the steering is very direct thanks to position of the twin helms which sit just behind the bulkhead next to the side decks and the Dyneema cables.
+The sheet winches are tucked in close beside both helms with the traveller winches just behind, so it’s easy to spill the wind out of the sails – an important factor for her powerful sail plan.
+She’s been designed for short-handed sailing.

-The helms are pretty exposed like an Outremer this is a sailor´s cat after all, but the main story with this boat is that the Weight Police have been all over it with a fine toothcomb.
+The helms are pretty exposed like an Outremer this is a sailor’s cat after all, but the main story with this boat is that the Weight Police have been all over it with a fine toothcomb.

 Down Below

 You might notice a difference in the living spaces compared to other cats.
 The 1495 is galley down, which opens up the saloon into one big living space.
-Well actually, it is halfway between galley up and galley down as, remember, the engines sit amidships so the decking has been raised.

-When you are cooking , your head pops up into that space anyway, so you are part of the action, but it keeps all of the pots and pans action tucked neatly away.
-It´s a solution that works well on the boat.
-There´s less pitching down here as well, and the horizon is always a glance away at eye level, which is not always the case in the saloon with that sculptured coachroof.
+It’s a solution that works well on the boat.
+There’s less pitching down here as well, and the horizon is always a glance away at eye level, which is not always the case in the saloon with that sculptured coach-roof.

 This is not a cheap option, by any means, but if we are talking pounds per knot then you get good value for money compared to her main competition.
 Dazcats are hand-built to a very high standard and their strong, stiff construction delivers on the performance front.
 This is a boat that has been designed to tame the gales that often blow up in the Rolex Fastnet race.